 Basecamp is another project-management heavy-hitter, and for good reason.
 The platform groups individuals around projects, and you view all of your open projects on your opening dashboard.
 Click into a project to see the campfire chat room, dashboard activity feed, and to-dos.

 The automatic questions feature sends a single question every day for all project members to answer on their own time.
 Examples of automatic questions could be “What’s the most important thing you did today?” or “Today, I learned ____.”
 Your calendar shows your personal and group task due dates, and each project has a central doc sharing space for everyone to access.

-I’m pretty biased regarding Trello, since I use it at work and at home (our groceries and “honey-do” lists live in Trello).
-You’re not going to get the sort of overviews you would get with Wrike or Basecamp, but it still has plenty of great features.
+With Trello, you’re not going to get the sort of overviews you would get with Wrike or Basecamp, but it still has plenty of great features.
 Your Boards give you a clear picture of who’s working on what tasks and where in the process they are.
 You can also click into each card (task) and see comments, recent movements, progress on checklists, and more.
-Many teams (like the ones here at TA) use Trello to organize their projects, and it’s good for SMBs or individuals who have a lot of steps in their projects.
-Also, Trello was recently acquired by Atlassian, so who knows what new features will come with that merger.

 Project portfolio management tools come in all shapes and sizes, so there’s at least one out there that’ll have the features you need and match your company’s technology requirements.
 Need help deciding which Microsoft Project alternative is best for your team?
 Visit our product selection tool to browse project portfolio management vendors, or contact a Technology Advisor today for a free consultation.